omart075/Spare-Change/README.md

       * Iterate through the coins found
       * Match each size with sizes in dict
       * For every match, add to a total sum

-# Note:
-A resizing of the image is done prior to calculations.
-If the image is too large, the contours are thrown off leading to inaccurate data.

 # Dependencies:
   1. Install OpenCV: